This message is to let you know about the planned deprecation of the shared instance plans in cloud.gov’s relational database service.

 How can customers leverage the new service plans?

--- Switching between shared instance plans and dedicated instance plans is not possible; you must manually backup and restore your database
+* Converting existing shared instance plans to dedicated instance plans is not possible; you must manually backup and restore your database

--- Switching between database engines (e.g., PostgreSQL and MySQL) is not possible; you must switch between plans for the same database engine
+* Converting database engines for existing instances (e.g., PostgreSQL and MySQL) is not possible; you must switch between plans for the same database engine

 If you have any questions or concerns, please contact us at email@example.com